felixsan/GoodMorning/README.md

 # GoodMorning

-GoodMorning is a fun dashboard app built to make your day easier.
+GoodMorning is an iPad only dashboard app built to make your day easier.
 Think of it like a day-at-a-glance.
 Pick up your iPad first thing in the morning and know if you will have an awesome or craptastic day immediately.
 With GoodMorning you can:

   * See hourly weather forecast in your area
   * View events that you have scheduled for the day